Politics of Arunachal Pradesh

 On 20 February 1987, Arunachal Pradesh became a full fledged state of India.

-The key political players in Arunachal Pradesh state in north-east India are the ruling Bharatiya Janata Party, Indian National Congress, Janata Dal (United) and People's Party of Arunachal.
+The key political players in Arunachal Pradesh state in north-east India are the ruling Bharatiya Janata Party, Indian National Congress, Janata Dal (United) ,People's Party of Arunachal and Nationalist Congress Party.

 National politics

 There are only two Lok Sabha (lower house of the Indian Parliament) constituencies in Arunachal Pradesh.

 State politics

 The Arunachal Pradesh Legislative Assembly has 60 seats directly elected from single-seat constituencies.